-[A note from Philip, editor of the Fitzroy Readers materials]
+A note from Philip, editor of the Fitzroy Readers materials

-do we say sh! o! p! says shop where sh! is SHORT and VOICED
+do we say sh! o! p! says shop where sh! is SHORT and VOICED or

-When we supply our FITZROY SOUNDS package, which teaches beginners the basic sounds of the letters, we include TWO AUDIOS with the package: one using all the SHORT and VOICED style and the other using CONTINUED and UNVOICED sounds where possible.
+When we supply our FITZROY SOUNDS package, which teaches beginners the basic sounds of the letters, we include TWO AUDIOS within the package: one using the SHORT and VOICED style and the other using CONTINUED and UNVOICED sounds where possible.
 We let teachers choose according to their preference, or according to their students’ needs.

 P.S.
 When we supply our FITZROY READERS SOFTWARE, we include (in Teacher Settings) FOUR options for the program to sound out words!
 They are called TRADITIONAL, CONVENTIONAL, STRICTLY PHONETIC and THE FITZROY METHOD (the default setting).

 The Fitzroy Method uses both phonetic and traditional approaches for most efficient sounding out.
 The children at Fitzroy Community School use both, most of them not noticing they have two ways of sounding some letters.
 Especially when sounding out blends.
 In the word stand, for example, we have two blends.
 We say sss t! a! nnn d!
 But where the s if immediately followed by a vowel, as in set, we say s! e! t! .